wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Vault is designed to be deployed to all major platforms (Windows, macOS, Red Hat and Ubuntu Linux, within Docker, etc.).

 Major cloud providers have their own features to keep secrets:
-   * AWS KMS (Key Management Server)
+   * AWS KMS (Key Management Server), AWS Secrets Manager, or AWS Key Service (AKS)
-   * Azure Key Vault
+   * <a target="_blank" href="https://azure.microsoft.com/en-us/services/key-vault/">Azure Key Vault</a>
    * <a target="_blank" href="https://cloud.google.com/secret-manager">GCP Secret Manager</a>
    * etc.
    <br /><br />

-But Vault has the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>.
+But Vault adds the distinct advantage of being able to <strong>work either inside and outside each of several clouds</strong>.
 Thus, a particular secret can be added within AWS and then retrieved from within an Azure cloud.
 This is a requirement for true enterprise capability, due to needs imposed by corporate mergers and acquisitions.